globocom/nautilus.js/README.md

 First of all, get Nautilus.js using [Download Option](https://github.com/raphamorim/nautilus.js/archive/master.zip) or via package manage.

-To get using [Bower](http://bower.io) just run this command
+To get using [Bower](http://bower.io) just run this command:

 ```sh
 bower install nautilusjs
 ```

-Or get using NPM just run this command
+Or get using NPM just run this command:

 ```sh
 npm install nautilusjs